 As for where the performers should position themselves, this varies from person to person and on the style of voice work.
 So long as the pop filter is positioned correctly between the performer’s mouth and the microphone capsule, it should do its job.

 Well, if you haven’t guessed by now, pop filters are typically used when recording vocals and speech.
 I suggest using a pop filter in front of any microphone (including the omnidirectional mics) when recording any type of voice, just to be safe.

-One could argue that kick drum microphones should require pop filters due to the large blasts of air that get projected from kick drums.
+One could argue that kick drum microphones should require pop filters due to the large blasts of air projected from kick drums.
 I’ve personally never heard of anyone using a pop filter for this.

 Some other engineers like to use pop filters when recording horns.
 Although the gusts of air created by horns are typically not as transient as vocal plosives, they still have the potential to cause issues at the microphone diaphragm.